pimatic/homeduino/README.md

 Edit the `Makefile` to use the right `BOARD_TAG` and `MONITOR_PORT`.
 You can list all available `BOARD_TAG`s with: `make show_boards`.

-You can now cimpile it by running `make` or compile and upload it with:
+You can now compile it by running `make` or compile and upload it with:

 ```bash
 make upload